-Model for comparison (from Pluijm and Marshak 2004).
+Model for comparison (from Pluijm and Marshak 2004)

 FIGURE 4: Schematic illustration of a black smoker geothermal system.
-Depth of circulation is about 3-4 km (Encyclopedia of Volcanoes 2000).
+Depth of circulation is about 3-4 km (Encyclopedia of Volcanoes 2000)

-Induced steam zone.
-A corollary of drawdown in a boiling reservoir (as characterize most of the high-temperature geothermal fields) is the development or thickening of a shallow steam zone.
-The volume increase from water to steam under conditions such as prevail at shallow depth may be on the order of

-50 fold with a corresponding pressure increase.
+High temperature systems are water dominaned, but often vapour dominated to a varying depth if the reservoir is boiling.
+Induced steam zone may develop as production proceeds.
+This is a corollary of drawdown in a boiling reservoir as characterize most of the high-temperature geothermal fields.
+A shallow steam zone may thus thicken by hundreds of metres if recharge is limited.
+The volume increase from water to steam under conditions such as prevail at shallow depth may be on the order of 50 fold with a corresponding pressure increase.
 This is manifest by increased steam flow from hot ground and fumaroles and locally also by new steam emanations from fissures.